weaveworks-guides/weave-net-legacy/weave-cloud-microservices/trouble-shooting-dashboard.md

 scope launch --service-token=<YOUR_WEAVE_CLOUD_SERVICE_TOKEN>
 ~~~

-If you return to the Weave Cloud interface, you should be able to view your two hosts networked and ready to go.
+If you return to the Weave Cloud interface, you can click on the `Hosts` button and view your two Ubuntu hosts networked ready to go.

-### Initializing the Master
+###<a name="master"></a>Initializing the Master

 The master is the machine where the "control plane" components run, including `etcd` (the cluster database) and the API server (which the `kubectl` CLI communicates with).